 Dr. Karen Whitham

-Before being appointed as the Associate Dean, DNP and Healthcare Programs, Dr. Karen Whitham was the Assistant Dean of Undergraduate Nursing Programs at American Sentinel University.
-Previously, she was a member of the nursing faculty at Rasmussen College.
+Dr. Karen Whitham is the associate dean of nursing and healthcare programs at American Sentinel University.
+Previously, she was the assistant dean of undergraduate nursing programs and before that a member of the nursing faculty at Rasmussen College.
 Dr. Whitham has held various roles at Kaplan University, including Director of Pre-licensure Initiatives, practical nursing professor, clinical coordinator and adjunct online nursing professor.
 She worked as a staff nurse on a medical/surgical/telemetry unit at Mercy Medical Center in Des Moines, Iowa, where she also was a clinical instructor in the College of Health Sciences.

 Dr. Whitham is a Certified Nurse Educator and is a member of Sigma Theta Tau, the National League for Nursing and the International Nursing Association for Clinical Simulation and Learning.
 She is also a Program Evaluator for the Commission for Nursing Education Accreditation.

-Dr. Whitham holds a Doctor of Education (EdD) in healthcare education from the College of Saint Mary, an M.S. in higher education, teaching and learning, from Kaplan University, an MSN (leadership in healthcare systems emphasis) from Regis University, a BSN from the University of Iowa and an A.S. in nursing from Mercy College of Health Sciences.
+Dr. Whitham holds an M.S. in higher education, teaching and learning, from Kaplan University, an MSN (leadership in healthcare systems emphasis) from Regis University, a BSN from the University of Iowa and an A.S. in nursing from Mercy College of Health Sciences.
+She completed a Doctor of Education in healthcare education from the College of Saint Mary.

 Dr. Bridget Drafahl

 Prior to her role as Chair, Dr. Drafahl was a full-time faculty member for American Sentinel University.
 Dr. Drafahl has been a nurse for over 30 years and has worked in several clinical areas, including management and quality positions, as well as a nurse educator for over 14 years.